michael-franke/game_theoretic_pragmatics_ORE/README.md

 2. call, for example, `appply_RD(M_implicature_game)` for an application of the replicator dynamic (discrete time, behavioral strategies) to the M-implicature context model
 3. inspect predefined games in `games.r`
 4. use function `create_game()` to create more examples

+See `paper.pdf` for motivation, explanation and some context.